xanmankey/FishingForPhish/docs/api.rst

    initializing = initialize(dataDir="data")
    initializing.initializeAll()

-The initialize class has 3 attributes: dataDir, driver, and BS:
+The initialize class has 3 attributes:

 * dataDir=None
       The home directory for the scraped files.
 This includes a screenshots, html, css, and datasets directory.
 If left None, an empty